rhocela/wisdom-walk/docs/part-9/day-62.md

 ---
 sidebar_position: 62
-title: "Day 62: Perfect Mediation"
+title: "Day 62: The Heart of Worship"
 ---

-# Day 62: Perfect Mediation
+# Day 62: The Heart of Worship

 ⏱️ *Estimated reading time: 20-24 minutes*